orange-cloudfoundry/gobis-middlewares/README.md

 # Gobis-middlewares [![GoDoc](https://godoc.org/github.com/orange-cloudfoundry/gobis-middlewares?status.svg)](https://godoc.org/github.com/orange-cloudfoundry/gobis-middlewares)

-This is a set of middlewares created for [gobis](https://github.com/orange-cloudfoundry/gobis) useable on your on project containing gobis.
+This is a set of middlewares created for [gobis](https://github.com/orange-cloudfoundry/gobis) usable on your on project containing gobis.

 **Note**: They are loaded by default on [gobis-server](https://github.com/orange-cloudfoundry/gobis-server)

 List:
-- [basic2token](#basic2token): Give the ability to connect an user over basic auth, retrieve a token from an oauth2 server with user information and forward the request with this token.
+- [basic2token](#basic2token): Give the ability to connect a user over basic auth, retrieve a token from an OAuth2 server with user information and forward the request with this token.
 - [basic auth](#basic-auth)
 - [casbin](#casbin): An authorization library that supports access control models like ACL, RBAC, ABAC
 - [cef trace](#cef-trace): Produce access log in CEF format for siem.